The Reader: Part 2

 Six years later, while attending law school, Michael is part of a group of students observing a war crimes trial.
 A group of middle-aged women who had served as SS guards at a satellite of Auschwitz in occupied Poland are being tried for allowing 300 Jewish women under their ostensible "protection" to die in a fire locked in a church that had been bombed during the evacuation of the camp.
 The incident was chronicled in a book written by one of the few survivors, who emigrated to the United States after the war; she is the main prosecution witness at the trial.

 Michael is stunned to see that Hanna is one of the defendants, sending him on a roller coaster of complex emotions.
 He feels guilty for having loved a remorseless criminal and at the same time is mystified at Hanna's willingness to accept full responsibility for supervising the other guards despite evidence proving otherwise.
 She is accused of writing the account of the fire.

 At first she denies this, then in a panic admits it in order not to have to provide a sample of her handwriting.
 Michael, horrified, realizes then that Hanna has a secret that she refuses to reveal at any cost—that she is illiterate.
 This explains many of Hanna's actions: her refusal of the promotion that would have removed her from the responsibility of supervising these women and also the fear she carried her entire life of being discovered.

 During the trial, it transpires that she took in the weak, sickly women and had them read to her before they were sent to the gas chambers.
 Michael is uncertain if she wanted to make their last days bearable or if she sent them to their death so they would not reveal her secret.

+After much deliberation and having consulted his father, who advised that he only reveal her secret if he spoke to her first, he chooses not to tell the judge of Hanna's illiteracy.
 She is convicted and sentenced to life in prison while the other women receive only minor sentences.
-After much deliberation, he chooses not to reveal her secret for fear of making her situation worse, as their relationship was a forbidden one because he was a minor at the time.